 Setting up and implementing a preventive maintenance schedule can save you a lot of money during the life of your through-arm robotic MIG torch, and keep your production moving at an economical pace.

 A good, thorough preventive maintenance regimen will include the timely checking of:

-- Cable: Make sure the cable leads are fastened tightly according to manufacturer’s recommendations.
-Also check the cable for small cracks and rips that may develop over time.
+Cable: Make sure the cable leads are fastened tightly according to the manufacturer’s recommendations.
+Also, check the cable for small cracks and rips that may develop over time.
 If the cable needs to be replaced, also check to see that it is installed properly.